Bylaws, Kress Foundation History of Art Department

 The Graduate Advisor in East Asian Art advises all M.A. and Ph.D. students in this area of study on course requirements and helps them establish a plan of study.

-E. Undergraduate Advisor
+E. Undergraduate Coordinator

-In collaboration with advising staff in CLAS Student Academic Services, the Undergraduate Advisor advises students in relation to art history major and minor requirements, certifies art history majors and minors, approves study abroad courses in art history for KU transfer credit, provides departmental approval of various petitions relating to the undergraduate degree, and meets with prospective undergraduate students considering the study of art history at KU.
+In collaboration with advising staff in CLAS Student Academic Services, the Undergraduate Coordinator advises students in relation to art history major and minor requirements, certifies art history majors and minors, approves study abroad courses in art history for KU transfer credit, provides departmental approval of various petitions relating to the undergraduate degree, and meets with prospective undergraduate students considering the study of art history at KU.

 III.
 DEPARTMENTAL COMMITTEES